g11latsis/notesApp/README.md

 Open a web browser and go to http://localhost:8080 (assuming default Spring Boot configuration).
 If configured, you may see a default landing page or a message indicating the server is running.

+6. Access Swagger Documentation
+Once the application starts, you can access the Swagger documentation:

+Open a web browser and go to http://localhost:8080/swagger-ui.html.

+This URL should display the Swagger UI interface where you can explore and test the available API endpoints interactively.

 # NoteApp Frontend

 This is the frontend application for the NoteApp project.
 The application is built using React and communicates with a backend API to manage user notes.